davidgenn/HttpReplayingProxy/README.md

     FileBasedCache.reset("/some/directory/to/cache/in");

 ## How does it work?
 HttpReplayingProxy creates a Jetty server at `localhost` on whatever port you specify.
+This webapp proxies calls through to the specified URL and caches the result.
+The next time a call is made to this URL and the path, query parameters, body and headers match, the cached results will be returned.
 ## How mature is this library?
 HttpReplayingProxy is still in active development so there may well be teething problems.
 If you discover any, please let me know!